CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/APP.3.4 Samba.txt

 ### 2 8 Malicious programs around Samba services

 If * Samba * is used as a file server on Linux systems, then the server itself is not directly susceptible to Windows malware.
 These can however be contained in infected files that are stored on them.
-Through the * Samba * system these infected files are then provided to all connected Windows clients and thus actively distributed.
+Through the * Samba * system these infected files are then provided to all connected Windows clients and thus actively disseminated.

 ### 2 9 Data loss at Samba

 Data loss has a significant impact on IT use.
 If business-relevant information is destroyed or falsified, business processes and specialist tasks can be delayed or even stopped.
-For example, * Samba * notes that the file system properties of Windows and Unix are significantly different.
+For example, * Samba * notes that the file system properties of Windows and Unix are very different.
 Therefore, it is not always guaranteed that access rights will be maintained under Windows.
 It can also cause information on * Alternate Data Streams * (ADS) and DOS attributes to be lost.

 ### 2 10 Integrity loss of sensitive information at Samba
 If information is no longer integer, it can lead to many problems.
 In the simplest case, information can then no longer be read, so it can no longer be further processed. * Samba * itself stores important operating data in * Trivial Database * (TDB) format databases.
 If these databases are not adequately and consistently handled by the operating system, they can cause problems when * Samba * services are used.